sytone/obsidian-queryallthethings/docs/queries/sql-functions/updatepropertyfromlist.md

 ---
-layout: default

 parent: SQL Functions
 grand_parent: Writing Queries
 title: updatePropertyFromList(value)
 ---
+# {{ $frontmatter.title }}

 The `updatePropertyFromList` function will return a link that when clicked will prompt the user to select a value from a list.
 When the user selects a value the property will be updated on the file.

-{% raw %}

 ````markdown
 ```qatt